cartwatson/cartwatson/config_files/README.md

 ## bash_aliases

-to use the md to pdf alias, run the following commands
+to use the md to pdf function, run the following command

 ```sh
 sudo apt-get install -y pandoc texlive-xetex